Azathothas/Stars/README.md

 - [benhoyt/goawk](https://github.com/benhoyt/goawk) – A POSIX-compliant AWK interpreter written in Go, with CSV support
 - [bensadeh/circumflex](https://github.com/bensadeh/circumflex) – 🌿 It's Hacker News in your terminal
 - [berty/berty](https://github.com/berty/berty) – Berty is a secure peer-to-peer messaging app that works with or without internet access, cellular data or trust in the network
+- [billcoding/sshpass](https://github.com/billcoding/sshpass) – A sshpass implementation for Linux and Mac in Go
 - [binwiederhier/ntfy](https://github.com/binwiederhier/ntfy) – Send push notifications to your phone or desktop using PUT/POST
 - [binwiederhier/pcopy](https://github.com/binwiederhier/pcopy) – pcopy is a temporary file host, nopaste and clipboard across machines.
 It can be used from the Web UI, via a CLI or without a client by using curl.
 - [bitfield/script](https://github.com/bitfield/script) – Making it easy to write shell-like scripts in Go